These fun suncatcher Christmas ornaments use inexpensive construction paper to create a suncatcher that can be given as a gift or hung on your tree.

 Here are the step by step instructions to create fine motor Christmas ornament.
 To see it all in action, check out the video below.

-See the whole fine motor process in this quick video.
+See the whole fine motor process in our quick video.

 We created trees and wreaths but you could do all sorts of shapes!
 Stars, stockings, anything you can easily recognize the outline of!